ME-Catalyst/sensingcam-ming-starter/README.md

 ---

+## Current Status & Roadmap Alignment

+- **Phase 1 – Proof of Concept:** ✅ Baseline compose stack, Node-RED flows, Frigate configuration, and verification scripts are committed.
+Lab validation with an actual sensingCam and the first Grafana dashboard build-out remain to be executed.
+- **Phase 2 – Hardened Pilot:** 🚧 Planning started.
+TLS termination, retention policies, and automated health-check alerting are queued until credentials and infrastructure endpoints are provisioned.
+- **Phase 3 – Production Roll-out:** ⏳ Not started.
+Redundancy design, off-host backups, and cloud mirroring are open follow-up items once pilot milestones close.

+See [`docs/ROADMAP.md`](docs/ROADMAP.md) for the detailed backlog, checklists, and current progress notes.

+---

 ## Fast Track: Bring-Up Checklist

 Follow this condensed checklist to move from clone → first event in under an hour: